DisciplesofLove/JOY-SOVEREIGN-COIN-JSC-/docs/FEES.md

 ```

 `get_dynamic_base_fee` implements the scaling formula defined in `src/cryptonote_core/blockchain.cpp`.
 By default `CRYPTONOTE_FEES_ENABLED` is set to `0`, allowing transactions to be submitted without fees.
 Set it to `1` to require the calculated minimum fee.

+## Feeless inference routing

+When proof-of-inference is enabled, JOY integrates with IOTA, Solana and Polygon Supernet.
+Inference results can be routed through these networks, allowing the JOY chain to subsidize transaction costs from partner networks and operate without native fees.